hmslima/sambahsacompletegrammar/sambahsa.md

 I'll use the first example, “[]{#anchor-190}ho pict mien dom do glend”, to explain more about this kind of situation.
-We couldn't have written “[]{#anchor-191}ho pict mien dom glend” because thus the “glend” would be in the accusative and the translation would be something like “I've painted my green of house”, it wouldn't make sense, and remember that the sambahsa adjectives come before the substantive.
-Also we couldn't write “[]{#anchor-192}ho pict mien glend dom”, because the translation is “I've painted my green house”, which, although is gramatically perfect, definitivaly shows the wrong idea.
+We couldn't have written “[]{#anchor-191}ho pict mien dom glend” because the “glend” would be in the accusative and the translation would be something like “I've painted my green of house”, it wouldn't make sense, and remember that the sambahsa adjectives come before the substantive.
+Also we couldn't write “[]{#anchor-192}ho pict mien glend dom”, because the translation is “I've painted my green house”, which, although it's gramatically perfect, definitivaly shows the wrong idea.

 I think it's pertinent to make some observations about these last